May 5 @ 7:30 am - 5:45 pm

 The route heads out on a flat, mainly downhill route, past Heaton Park, towards Agecroft, through Salford, past Old Trafford and Chorlton to Stockport.
 Then the course gently rises through Stockport to Marple and starts climbing at Marple Bridge.
 After a “warm up” climb, you enter a closed road KoM/QoM section which tackles the short, but steep Werneth low climb, affording you a sensational view of Manchester and a panorama of the hills to the North East and the North – enjoy that view!
 You get a chance to get a stop courtesy of the wonderful Chef and Brewer Hare and Hounds Inn – who kindly let us use their facilities.
 On another day you’d stop here and enjoy a beer and their great food, but not today.

 After a quick “light” refreshment stop, you head through Tameside and climb over towards Saddleworth, passing through Uppermill before a long steady climb to the second feed station.
 Here you can enjoy Colin’s hospitality and his amazing scones whilst taking in another great view.
 Heading over some testy climbs, you will make your way over to Newhey, Milnrow and through Rochdale before a third stop before a third stop at Nordern Community Primary School, where there will be hot food and a chance to prepare yourself for the harder half of the ride.
 First you climb Owd Betts, then up to Holcombe before a VERY tough climbing route and closed road section to Belmont where you will enjoy your last feed station.
-You will need to replenish your reserves here at the Bolton Sailing Club as you have Rivington, Chorley Old Road and a handful of climbs towards Bury.
+You will need to replenish your reserves here at the Bolton Sailing Club as you have Rivington, Chorley New Road and a handful of climbs towards Bury.
 Then just to add that little sting to the tail, you have the Heap Bridge climb which takes you to within a few miles from the finish and at the finish there will be a very pleasant reward awaiting you !